muhme/quote/README.md

 [Git](https://git-scm.com/), [Docker](https://www.docker.com/) an a bash scripting environment are required and must be installed.
 The installation takes about 50 MB (and the log files grow quickly).

-Last tested in May 2024 with macOS 14 Sonoma and Ubuntu 22 Jammy Jellyfish.
+Tested with macOS 14 Sonoma and Ubuntu 22 Jammy Jellyfish.

 ## Docker Containers
 There is a Docker test and development environment prepared.